juki90/stackx-task-mgmt-app/README.md

 ## Table of technologies, libraries and other things used in the project

-Generally, the app utilizes Typescript, Postgres, DI container (on the sever side only), some of the tests (not in every server or client) and JWT authentication for login.
+Generally, the app utilizes Typescript, Postgres, DI container (on the sever side only), some of the tests (not in every server or client) and JWT for authentication.

 Apart from that, directory names in this repository have explicit structure: <br /><br />For Node servers: <br />**server**-**\<rest-api-or-alternative\>**-**\<nodejs-framework\>**.
 <br /><br />For React clients: <br />**client**-**\<rest-api-or-alternative\>**-**\<react\>**-**\<react-state-mgmt\>**.